O’Neill ‘did not see ex-press officer McMonagle at Stormont event’

 McMonagle, from Limewood Street in Londonderry, was jailed last year after being found guilty of a series of offences, including attempting to incite a child to engage in sexual activity.

-Two other Sinn Fein press officers, Sean Mag Uidhir and Caolan McGinley, resigned from the party after Sinn Fein began disciplinary proceedings against them after providing references for McMonagle.
+Two other Sinn Fein press officers, Sean Mag Uidhir and Caolan McGinley, resigned from the party after it began disciplinary proceedings against them after providing references for McMonagle.

 One complaint against Ms O’Neill came from TUV MLA Timothy Gaston who said she had breached the ministerial code by telling the Executive Office committee she had not known about the whereabouts of McMonagle after his suspension from Sinn Fein in 2021, but she was pictured standing yards from him at a Stormont event in February 2023.